 Circular Knitting vs Flat Knitting

-Circular knitting allows seamless tubes, precise tension control, and integrated support zones.
+Circular knitting allows seamless tubes, precise tension control, and integrated support zones — learn more in our sock manufacturing materials guide.
 Flat knitting is more common in simpler novelty constructions.

 Stitch Density (Gauge) Explained